 Grieving families view TWA Flight 800 wreckage

 SMITHTOWN, N.Y.
-(AP) _ Families of victims of TWA Flight 800 on Saturday toured the cavernous hangar where tons of broken metal, scorched seats and busted luggage pulled from the ocean floor have been reassembled.
+(AP) _ Families of victims of TWA Flight 800 toured the cavernous hangar where the wreckage of the plane has been reconstructed Saturday, placing white roses on the seats assigned to their loved ones.

 ``They have the seats all lined up row by row ... charred and busted up and mangled,″ said Stephanie Maranto, whose brother, Jamie Hurd, 29, of Severn, Md., was one of 230 people killed.